Carly Simon: 1986–1989: Move to Arista, Coming Around Again, and career resurgence

 After the success of "Coming Around Again", Nichols asked Simon to score his next film, Working Girl.
 She spent the better part of 1988 scoring the film, and according to Simon, the studio threatened to replace "Let the River Run" with "Witchy Woman" by the Eagles.
 Nichols's decision prevailed, and Simon became the first artist to win all three major awards (Oscar, Golden Globe and Grammy) for a song composed and written, as well as performed, entirely by a single artist (the only other such artist being Bruce Springsteen for "Streets of Philadelphia", from the 1993 film Philadelphia).
 Her musical work on the film also earned Simon her first BAFTA Award nomination for Best Original Film Score in 1990.
 "Let the River Run" became a major hit, peaking at No. 49 on the Billboard Hot 100 and No. 11 on the Adult Contemporary chart.
 In 2004, AFI ranked the song at No. 91 on their list of the 100 greatest songs in American cinema.
 The Working Girl soundtrack album was released in August 1989, and featured more music from Simon.
 That same year, she released her first children's book, Amy the Dancing Bear.

 As a tribute to Christa McAuliffe, who was slated to be the first teacher in space and who died in the 1986 Space Shuttle Challenger disaster, Simon wrote and recorded a song titled "You're Where I Go".
 McAuliffe was a Simon fan and had taken a cassette of her music on board the shuttle.
-In 1987, Simon co-wrote and recorded the title song to the 1987 Broadway play Slight of Hand.
+In 1987, Simon co-wrote and recorded the title song to the Broadway play Sleight of Hand.
 The song was later released as the B-side to the single "Give Me All Night", from the Coming Around Again album.
 That same year, Simon also sang the theme for the 1988 Democratic National Convention, "The Turn of the Tide", for a Marlo Thomas television special Free to Be... a Family.
 The song was later included on the 1988 soundtrack album on A&M Records.